JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Horsing_Around.md

 >
 > The horse is no different, but in this case, the changes are not so radical that we cannot trace the horse lineage.
 In fact, one key way to distinguish early domesticated horses from paleolithic wild horses is the width of the leg bones: humans have decided that they like their horses with long, thin legs.
 The researchers have used this to show that horse remains that were concurrent with the Botai culture (located in modern-day northern Kazakhstan) were more like modern horses than the concurrent wild horses from nearby Siberia.
 >
 > The authors then went on to strengthen their case by examining the wear marks on the teeth.
 Modern horses have distinctive wear patterns due to the fact that they have bits in their mouths.
 Five of the 15 mandibles from the site exhibited wear marks that could be unambiguously attributed to spending a lot of their lives wearing a bridle.
 Of the remaining 10 mandibles, several had marks on the teeth that could be attributed to wearing a bridle, but were either not clear enough or didn't have corresponding bone growth or wear on a related part of the jaw.
-Nevertheless, this confirms that the Botai at least had partly domesticated herds of horses by $3521 \mathrm{BCE}$.
+Nevertheless, this confirms that the Botai at least had partly domesticated herds of horses by 3521 BCE.
 >
 > Adding to these two lines of evidence are the residual fatty acids found in pottery shards found at Botai archaeological sites.
-In this case, the scientists infer the animal products that went into the pot by looking at the amount of $\mathrm{C} 13$ contained in specific fatty acids.
+In this case, the scientists infer the animal products that went into the pot by looking at the amount of C13 contained in specific fatty acids.
 This method can distinguish between milk fats and animal fats that originate from cows, sheep, and goats, which is important in terms of domestication because undomesticated animals are unlikely to let your average hunter-gatherer milk them.
 Unfortunately, C13 analysis doesn't work as well for horses as it does for other animals.
 As a result, the researchers could clearly distinguish horse contributions from other animals, but not horse milk from horse meat.
 >
 > To overcome this particular problem, the amount of deuterium in the fat was analyzed.
 The amount of deuterium varies annually between summer and winter values.
 Animal fats, which are obtained all year, reflect this variation in the pottery shards.
 Milk, on the other hand, is a summer food, and should only have the summer values of deuterium.
 Indeed, the researchers found this signature in certain fats, allowing them to classify those as horse-milk fats.
 >